 A revised call for contributions to the 2020 European Quality Assurance Forum (EQAF) is now open.
 The organisers have moved the event to an online format, creating the need for a revised and more simplified call for contributions.

-The call for contributions for the 2020 EUA-CDE Annual Meeting is now out.Read more
+The call for contributions for the 2021 European Learning & Teaching Forum is available.Read more

 The need for strong universities has never been greater in addressing societal challenges.
 The Covid-19 pandemic, climate change, resource scarcity, ageing populations, migration and managing artificial intelligence are among the many examples of areas where universities have a major impact.

 The European Commission’s Industrial Strategy for Europe and the European Digital Strategy launched in the spring of 2020 offer an opportunity for a broad and holistic approach to fundamental challenges that concern all Europeans.

 In the coming academic year, virtual mobility might be the only reliable option for some institutions in the fallout of the Covid-19 crisis.
 EUA expert Michael Gaebel gives a vision for the future of Erasmus+ virtual mobility and explains why 2020 is the year to advance this agenda.